 On the other hand, this type of activity does leave many companies open to litigation.
 Ironically, this does not work to balance the risk and actually enhances it.
 Finally, the industry is subject to many chargebacks from consumers.
 This happens when the consumers regret their purchase or when they sign up for a recurring subscription but want to discontinue it.
 All these factors make nutraceuticals to be considered very high risk by both banks and mainstream payment processors like PayPal or Square.

 This makes it difficult if not impossible to open nutraceutical merchant accounts with them.
 And on the off-chance that you do get an account from, say, PayPal, they are likely to shut it down with no warning – especially if you get any chargebacks.
 If losing your sales does not sound bad enough, they can also freeze any funds you have in their account.
-Getting your money released is often an uphill struggle that can easily take weeks.
+Getting your money back may take weeks for you.

 Instead of constantly worrying about your accounts, you can finally focus on growing your business.
 At 5 Star Processing, we specialize in high-risk merchant accounts.
 We have worked with many nutraceutical businesses to help them scale profitably thanks to our low payment processing fees.
 And to make it easy for you to secure your business, we offer a very fast approval process for your new nutraceutical merchant account.

 Nutraceutical Merchant Accounts Charges

 Each nutraceutical shipper account is unique.
 We charge the expenses distinctively founded on a few elements: dealer handling history, industry type (low or high gamble), projected deals volume, and so on.
 Notwithstanding, we resolve to give the most reduced rate to your vendor account.
 The general charges include: